Neufund/ico-transparency-monitor/README.md

 In some cases a question is considered `notApplicable` for some ICO's where answering this question does not effect the transparency, if a `notApplicable: true` question was given `answer: null` the ICO monitor will discard this question and not count it in the transparency processes.

-The decision matrix is represented as:
+The decision matrix is represented as (as specified in @moe add link to code):

 | |Question | Critical |Not Applicable|
 |-|----------|-----------------|-----------------------|